Studying with us in 2020/21

 We offer further information on possible postgraduate financial support.
 This includes the type of loans, grants and scholarships available both from the government and from Birmingham City University.

-The aim of this module is to engage with diverse academic texts in order to inform your practice in relation to cultural entrepreneurship or intrapreneurship.
-This includes critical analysis that challenges the nature of entrepreneurship itself and asks you to consider the significant challenges facing entrepreneurs in the creative and cultural industries.
-You will then be required to demonstrate your knowledge and understanding of these theoretical concepts by testing them and applying them to your own ideas.
+This module asks students to explore the emerging field of scholarly research which draws on cultural entrepreneurship studies, cultural and media studies and creative economy work.
+The aim of the module is to engage with diverse academic texts in order to inform your practice in relation to cultural entrepreneurship or intrapreneurship.
+This includes critical analysis that challenges the nature of entrepreneurship itself and ask you to consider the significant challenges facing entrepreneurs in the creative and cultural industries.
+You will then be required to demonstrate your knowledge and understanding of these theoretical concepts by testing them and applying them to your own media production ideas.

 Mixing theory and practice we work together to plan campaigns, dissect case studies, and analyse topical examples.
 You will hone your presentation skills, and learn to talk confidently and persuasively on behalf of a range of organisations.